calugj/platoon-cps/src/report/platoon.typ

   image("./images/cross_correlation_paper.png", width: 110%), caption: [Cross correlation calculated using the virtual model.]
 )<fig:cross_correlation_paper>

-The areas highlighted in grey are marked as acceleration regions.
+The areas highlighted in gray are marked as acceleration regions.
 We can see that inside this area, the values for cross correlation are way off the expected.
 Coincidently, those moments happen concurrently to large accelerations from the vehicle.